mykothai/youtube-data-analysis/README.md

 # CMPT 353 Final Project: The Pandemic and Trending YouTube Videos

 ## Project Description:
-We interested in the correlation between Covid-19 and the properties of trending Youtube videos in three geographical regions: Canada, Great Britain, and USA.
+We are interested in the correlation between Covid-19 and the properties of trending Youtube videos in three geographical regions: Canada, Great Britain, and USA.
 Our analysis is based on the following datasets:

 * **2020 Daily Trending Youtube Videos:**     https://www.kaggle.com/rsrishav/youtube-trending-video-dataset
 * **2018 Daily Trending Youtube Videos:**     https://www.kaggle.com/datasnaek/youtube-new